 Inside the fraud charges that rocked Kassam’s flashy boat

-On September 26, 2001, the dramatic immigration inquiry of Alnoor Kassam began in Vancouver, British Columbia.
+On September 26, 2001, the dramatic immigration inquiry of Alnoor Kassam began in Vancouver, Canada.

 He had fled Kenya in a cloud of suspicion with claims that he had carted away billions and was being pursued by Interpol and Kenyan authorities.